modsim/mycelyso/README.rst

    If you use this software in a publication, please cite our paper:

-   Sachs CC, Koepff J, Wiechert W, Grünberger A, Nöh K (2018)
-   mycelyso: Analysis of Streptomyces mycelium live cell imaging data Submitted.
+   Sachs CC, Koepff J, Wiechert W, Grünberger A, Nöh K (2018) mycelyso – High-throughput analysis of Streptomyces mycelium live cell imaging data Submitted.

    usage: __main__.py [-h] [-m MODULES] [-n PROCESSES] [--prompt]